TV5 (Philippine TV network): The 5 Network era and reverting to TV5 (2018–2020)

 On February 17, 2018, TV5 underwent a rebranding and was relaunched as the 5 Network or simply 5.
-The new logo featured the removal of the word "TV" and was designed to be more flexible for other divisions to use it as part of TV5's identity.
+The new logo dropped the word "TV" and was designed to be more flexible for use by the network's other divisions.
 The programming grid was divided into three blocks – ESPN5 for sports, News5 for news programs, and 'On 5' for other content.
 Additionally, D5 Studio focused on digital content, while Studio 5 produced Filipino productions for various platforms.
 The "Kapatid" ("sibling") moniker was de-emphasized during the period and was mainly used by News5 and ESPN5 for some programs.
 The network phased out Filipino-dubbed movies and foreign-acquired programming, which had been a practice since 2008, while Disney programs and movies aired in their original audio until 2019.

 On January 13, 2019, TV5 introduced a variation of its 2018 logo, which included the respective websites of the division producing the program as part of their on-screen graphics following the launch of 5 Plus.

 On April 22, 2019, TV5's legislative franchise was renewed for another 25 years under Republic Act No. 11320.

-On June 3, 2019, Chot Reyes retired as TV5 President and CEO and was succeeded by Jane Basas, who led Pay TV provider and radio company Cignal TV/Mediascape.
+On June 3, 2019, Chot Reyes retired as TV5 President and CEO and was succeeded by Jane Basas, who led pay TV provider and radio company Cignal TV/Mediascape.
 Under Basas' leadership, the network outsourced news and sports programming from its co-owned Cignal channels, phased out daytime ESPN5 programs, focused on archived entertainment programs, and expanded movie blocks on 5 Plus.
-Plans for the network included retaining existing news programs and sports content in prime time and reintroducing original entertainment programming through outsourcing.
+Plans for the network included retaining existing news programs and sports content in primetime and reintroducing original entertainment programming through outsourcing.
 Perci Interlan returned as the head of programming in November.